NuGet/docs.microsoft.com-nuget/docs/create-packages/author-packages-with-COM-interop-assemblies.md

 </Target>
 ```

 Note that when using the `packages.config` management format, adding references to the assemblies from the packages causes NuGet and Visual Studio to check for COM interop assemblies and set the `EmbedInteropTypes` to true in the project file.
-In this case the targets are overriden.
+In this case, the targets are overridden.

 Additionally, by default the [build assets do not flow transitively](../consume-packages/package-references-in-project-files.md#controlling-dependency-assets).
 Packages authored as described here work differently when they are pulled as a transitive dependency from a project to project reference.
 The package consumer can allow them to flow by modifying the PrivateAssets default value to not include build.